• Skip to primary navigation

 Echinacea Smoothie Powder

-Boost your daily smoothie a bit more by adding 1 tsp Echinacea powder when sick or when you just need a pick-me-up.
+Boost your daily smoothie a bit more by adding 1 teaspoon Echinacea powder when sick or when you just need a pick-me-up.
 You’ll not only get loads of essential vitamins, minerals, enzymes, and other vital nutrients you’ll also be boosting your immune system.
 So drink up!

 Precautions and echinacea side effects: Not suitable for those with autoimmune diseases or compromised immune systems.
 Not recommended during pregnancy or nursing.